 While using only one LUT is very convenient, there are limitations to applying a generic Log curve LUT.

 Each camera, or more correctly, each Log format has its specifications and gamma curve.
 It differs from one Log format to another.
 While we tried to create a generic Log curve that will suite as wide a range of Log formats as possible, do bare in mind this Log curve is not specifically tailored for your camera but rather a generic one.

 Therefore, the result may be little bit too contrasty or lacking a bit of contrast depending on your source footage.

 It is advisable that where applicable you use two LUTs for your color grading process – 1) Log conversion LUT specifically tailored for your camera Log format 2) Standard creative color grading LUT.

 Let’s have a look at some RED footage in REDLogFilm.
 This screen grab comes from the wonderful short ‘The Underdog‘ (check the link to learn how it was shot and graded in less than 48 hours if you haven’t already) directed by Jonny Mass from Abandon Visuals and lensed by Jared Fadel.
 If we color grade this image using two LUTs (REDLogFilm to Rec.709 Log conversion LUT + Labradorite LUT from the Teal & Orange category of the Professional Package) this is the result we get:

 If we grade it using the generic Log Labradorite LUT from the Teal & Orange category of the Professional package the result we get is this one:

 Note the increased contrast and the saturation.

 Here’s a before and after comparison of the two frames.
-On the left, a frame graded using two LUTs, on the right, using one generic LUT.

 Let’s have another look, this time at footage coming from Arri Alexa.